renovatebot/renovate/contributing.md

 After you have cloned the project, first check that it's running OK locally.

-First, note that `renovate` supports node versions 6 and above.
+`renovate` supports node versions 6 and above.
 It is written using async/await so either needs `babel` transpilation for node 6, or a harmony flag for node 7.

 If running in node 6, you need to run a transpiled version of the code.
 You can do this without an explicit transpilation step by running `npm run start-babel`.
 Examples: